January Storm: Launch of coup

 Chen Pixian condemned by the Red Guards in a struggle session at People's Square, 6 January 1967.

-On 1 January 1967, People's Daily published a New Years editorial titled Proceeding the Cultural Revolution until the very end, which declared that 1967 will be a year of "violent struggles nationwide", and that it will be a year where "proletariats team up with a small party faction of capitalist roaders and cow demons and snake spirits to attack [us]".
-Afterwards, Zhang Chunqiao and Yao Wenyuan represented the CRG as "researchers" to head for Shanghai to plan a hostile takeover against the city's administration.
+On 1 January 1967, the People's Daily published a New Year editorial drafted by Guan Feng and finalized by Mao which predicted that 1967 would be "a year of nationwide all-round class struggle", in which "the proletariat will join the revolutionary masses in a general offensive against the capitalist roaders and society's freaks and monsters."
+Zhou ordered Shanghai Party secretary Chen Pixian, then recovering from cancer, to get back to work to ensure Shanghai could on no account be allowed to descend into chaos.
+An urgent meeting was called by Chen, which issued an order to the Kunshan petitioners to withdraw and drafted a letter calling upon the people of Shanghai to "grasp revolution, promote production, and throughly smash the new attack by the bourgeois reactionary line".

 On 4 January 1967, rebel factions seized control of Wenhui Daily.
-A coalition of twelve rebel factions under the Workers' Headquarters drafted a pamphlet titled Message to all the people of Shanghai – Capture the Revolution, boost production, utterly shatter the new offensive of the capitalist roaders, which was signed and approved by Chen Pixian.
-The pamphlet was printed and organised into 290 thousand copies of Wenhui Daily that day and was distributed across the city.
+A coalition of twelve rebel factions under the Workers' Headquarters reprinted the letter drafted on 1 January and distributed across the city.
 Message to all the people of Shanghai appeared as the front-page article of the same newspaper the next day.
 On 5 January, rebels seized control of Jiefang Daily.
 The next day, 32 rebel factions under the leadership of the Workers' Headquarters initiated a struggle session aimed at "overthrowing the Shanghai Municipal Committee".
 Those condemned and humiliated in the session included hundreds of bureaucrats involved within the party's East China bureau, the Shanghai Municipal Committee, and the Shanghai People's Committee, notably against Chen Pixian, Cao Diqiu, and Wei Wenbo.
 The struggle session, witnessed by a million people, passed three resolutions: